rook/rook/Documentation/ceph-cluster-crd.md

 ### Mon Settings

 - `count`: Set the number of mons to be started.
 The number should be odd and between `1` and `9`.
 If not specified the default is set to `3` and `allowMultiplePerNode` is also set to `true`.
-- `preferredCount`: If you want to increase the number of mons when the number of nodes increases, set the `preferredCount` to be larger than the `count`.
-For example, if your cluster starts with three nodes, but might grow to more than five nodes, you might want five mons running after the other nodes come online.
-In this case, set `count: 3` and `preferredCount: 5`.
-When the operator sees the new nodes come online, the number of mons will increase to the preferred count.
-If the number of nodes decreases below the `preferredCount`, the operator will reduce the number of mons back to `count`.
-If `allowMultiplePerNode: true` (for testing scenarios), the number of mons will always use `preferredCount` if set.
 - `allowMultiplePerNode`: Enable (`true`) or disable (`false`) the placement of multiple mons on one node.
 Default is `false`.
 - `volumeClaimTemplate`: A `PersistentVolumeSpec` used by Rook to create PVCs for monitor storage.
 This field is optional, and when not provided, HostPath